TL;DR / Key Takeaways

 - 1One or a few images, want them to look genuinely great: a pay-per-use creative upscaler (try Stork's free preview first — no card to look).

-- 2You upscale constantly for work: buy Topaz Gigapixel once and own it.
+- 2You upscale constantly for work: Topaz Gigapixel (now ~$29/month) is still the quality king.

 - 3You're a pro doing heavy creative restyling daily: Magnific earns its subscription.